Pheasant Creek, Victoria: Bus

-A daily V/Line coach service also operates through nearby Kinglake West to Melbourne and Mansfield.
+A daily V/Line Melbourne to Mansfield coach service also passes through nearby Kinglake West.

 2009 bushfires

 Pheasant Creek was one of the towns impacted by the 2009 Victorian bushfires.
 While surrounding localities on all sides were all largely devastated, Pheasant Creek suffered major losses primarily on its southern edge in areas surrounding the national park, while the northern area remained largely untouched.